 As of Monday19 July 2021, the majority of legal restrictions relating to Covid-19 have been lifted.
 However, the Government expects and recommends that people continue to wear face coverings in crowded areas such as public transport and in some shops.

 ‘Wash hands, cover face, make space’

-Please follow the guidance to wash your hands, wear a face covering and keep your distance.
+Please continue to follow the guidance to wash your hands, wear a face covering and keep your distance.

-It is mandatory to wear a face covering when travelling on public transport, in shops and in other enclosed public spaces, including Cabot Circus and The Galleries.
+It is expected and recommended that we continue to wear face coverings when travelling on public transport, in some shops and in other crowded, enclosed public spaces.

 It is important to note face coverings alone cannot protect yourselves and others from viruses; hand washing, social distancing and other measures must also be followed.
 Please refer to UK Government guidelines.